-U.S. Cellular announces plans to roll out LTE to new markets, expand existing 4G serviceAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular announces plans to roll out LTE to new markets, expand existing 4G serviceAlex Wagner - Editorial Director of News and Content

 There's some good news today for 4G LTE-hungry U.S. Cellular customers, as the carrier has announced more details on its upcoming LTE rollout plans.
 U.S. Cellular today revealed that it plans to bring LTE connectivity to "select cities" in California, Kansas and Nebraska.
 Included in that batch of cities is Lincoln, Neb., Omaha, Neb., Manhattan, Kan., Eureka, Calif. and Ukiah, Calif.
 In addition to this new LTE service, U.S. Cellular says that it'll be expanding existing 4G coverage to include new cities in the following states: